kw7oe/kw7oe.github.io/content/posts/deploying-elixir-phoenix-release-to-production.md

   </p>
 </div>

-This is good enough if you have only one production server.
-If you have more than one, consider looping through and extract the code into function.

-## Glue it all together
+# Glue it all together

 To sum up, this is the bash script `./deploy` that I used for deploying initial or subsequent release of my side projects: